List of Star Trek: Discovery characters: Sylvia Tilly

-Sylvia Tilly (portrayed by Mary Wiseman) is a cadet in season 1 and in her final year at Starfleet Academy and is assigned to the Discovery.
+Sylvia Tilly (portrayed by Mary Wiseman) is a cadet in her final year at Starfleet Academy in season 1 and is assigned to the Discovery.
 She is assigned to engineering and works under Stamets aboard the Discovery, and becomes roommates there with Burnham.
 In season 3 Captain Saru made Sylvia Tilly the first officer on board Discovery.
 Due to Saru being off of the ship for a long amount of time she took over as captain, but in the final episode she relinquishes the role of acting captain due to Commander Burnham's promotion to captain.
 During season 4 Tilly served as a lieutenant onboard the USS Discovery under Captain Burnham before leaving to join Starfleet Academy as a tutor.

 Wiseman was cast in March 2017.
 Tilly was included to represent people "at the very bottom of this ladder" of the Starfleet hierarchy.
 She is "the most optimistic … has the biggest heart", and Harberts described her as "sort of the soul of our show".
 The character was named after showrunner Gretchen J. Berg's two-year-old niece.
 On February 7, 2018, Wiseman said that Tilly was not written and portrayed as on the autism spectrum, but is personally touched by the fans interpretation and has been praised by autistic trans commentator Jessie Earl for not falling into the tropes of socially isolating from other characters.